 Charities and not-for-profit | 250-999 employees | London

-This organisation, which offers medico-legal advice to professionals, introduced a Membership Induction Programme in 2008 in response to 95% of new membership staff leaving the company within 12 months.
-Staff retention rates have increased to 88% and membership numbers, employee performance and income have all increased substantially.
+This organisation, which offers medico-legal advice and indemnity to healthcare professionals, introduced a Membership Induction Programme in 2008 in response to 95% of new membership staff leaving the company within 12 months.
+Staff retention rates have increased to 88% and membership numbers, employee performance and income have all increased substantially

 Investing in induction training